 Free cash flow is a non-GAAP financial measure.
-As used by the Company, free cash flow is defined as cash flow from operating activities before changes in working capital in excess of cash capital expenditures.
-The Company believes that free cash flow is useful to investors as it provides a measure to compare both cash flow from operating activities and additions to oil and natural gas properties across periods on a consistent basis.
+As used by us, free cash flow is defined as cash flow from operating activities before changes in working capital in excess of cash capital expenditures and other adjustments as determined by us.
+We believe that free cash flow is useful to investors as it provides a measure to compare both cash flow from operating activities and additions to oil and natural gas properties across periods on a consistent basis.

-As of July 28, 2023, we have repurchased 18.2 million shares of our common stock for a total cost of \$2.2 billion since the inception of the stock repurchase program, excluding excise tax.
+As of November 3, 2023, we have repurchased 18.4 million shares of our common stock for a total cost of \$2.3 billion since the inception of the stock repurchase program, excluding excise tax.
 We intend to continue to purchase shares under this repurchase program opportunistically with available funds primarily from cash flow from operations and liquidity events such as the sale of assets while maintaining sufficient liquidity to fund our capital expenditure programs, however, the stock repurchase program is at the discretion of our board of directors and can be amended, terminated or suspended at any time.
 See Note 8-Stockholders' Equity and Earnings (Loss) Per Share of the condensed notes to the consolidated financial statements.